fclesio/learning-space/README.md

 # learning-space
-A space for learning and fun
+A space for learning and fun.

+This is a few pet projects used for fun and learn.